 This post contains affiliate links.
 See my Disclosure Policy for details.

 This week is Be Kind to Animals Week and we are celebrating with one of our favorite books and a special treat for the animals in our lives.
 With two dogs and a cat in our family, it is very important to me to teach my children to treat animals with respect and love.
-We put together a fun activity to show our dogs how much we appreciate them, and enjoyed one of our favorite books along the way!
+We decided to show our dogs how much we appreciate them with some homemade dog cookies, and enjoyed one of our favorite books along the way!

-We decided to make some homemade dog treats for our pups.
-Making dog cookies is a really great activity for kids, because the ingredients are simple and you don't have to be as precise as in human baking (dogs aren't that picky).
+Making homemade dog cookies is a really great activity for kids, because the ingredients are simple and you don't have to be as precise as in human baking (dogs aren't that picky).
 If you don't have dogs of your own, this is still a wonderful activity to demonstrate kindness to animals - you can donate them to a local shelter or give them to a friend!

 One of my dogs LOVES hot dogs so we came up with a special recipe just for him.